 There is no magic or mystery in it, he proclaimed.
 You’re not reinventing the wheel.
 The Microsoft’s, Google’s and Apple’s of the world did not invent something that did not exist before.
 They simply identified something that “sucked” in the world and knew how to make it not suck with genuine technical know-how and limitless creativity.

-It’s been almost two and a half years now since I strolled wearily and wide-eyed from an El Al jumbo jet as a new immigrant into Ben Gurion Airport.
-It has been almost a year since I began writing marketing copy for Israeli startups.
+It’s been almost two and a half years since I strolled wearily and wide-eyed from an El Al jumbo jet as a new immigrant into Ben Gurion Airport.
+And almost a year since I began writing marketing copy for Israeli startups.

-As a new Israeli and someone who appreciates the great spirit, energy and creativity of the startup game, I’m am doing my best to make a valuable contribution.
+As a new Israeli and someone who appreciates the great spirit, energy and creativity of the startup game, I am doing my best to make a valuable contribution.

 In the spirit of learning from smart entrepreneurs about improving the world, and in Paul Graham’s cut-to-the-chase vernacular to Harvard computer science students and Bill Gates wannabees, “look at something people are trying to do and figure out how to do it in a way that doesn’t suck.”